Audiveris/audiveris/docs/_pages/index-5.2.md

 New
 {: .label .label-green }

-- Java
-   - Support of Java 11
 - User Interface
    - Ability to move and resize symbols
-   - Snapping notes to staff line/ledgers and stems
+   - Snapping note heads to staff line/ledgers and stems
    - Repetitive input
+   - Ability to merge/split parts via brace handling
    - Ability to merge systems
    - Ability to merge/split chords
+   - Support for key signature cancel (key made of natural signs)
+   - Improved support for chord names
-   - Better handling of lyrics
+   - Better handling of sentences, chord names, lyrics
    - Support for high DPI devices
    - Internationalization of all menus and dialogs
 - Engine
+   - Support for 1-line percussion staves
+   - Detection of 4-line and 6-line tablatures
    - New algorithm for time slots and voices
    - Support for implicit tuplets
    - Support for merged grand staff configuration
    - Support for cross heads
+   - Improved text dispatching between systems
 - Project
    - Automated checks for update on GitHub
    - Documentation handled on GitHub Pages
+- Java
+   - Support of Java 11

 For the end-user, the bulk of updates over previous release concerns the UI part and especially the ability to correct the outputs of OMR engine.